hashintel/hash/infra/terraform/README.md

 - [`variables`](./modules/variables/) - contains global variable validation/definitions generally useful for our Terraform infrastructure.
 - [`vault_aws_auth`](./modules/vault_aws_auth/) - contains the configuration for authenticating the AWS provider through the Vault AWS authentication backend.

-## HASH specefic modules
+## HASH-specific modules

 - [`networking`](./modules/hash/networking/) - contains PrivateLink definitions for the various required AWS resources.
 - [`postgres`](./modules/postgres/) - [external service] a multi Availability Zone Postgres RDS cluster with encryption enabled.
 - [`postgres_roles`](./modules/postgres_roles/) - SQL configurations for the HASH application defining grants, roles and databases (requires an SSH tunnel to connect to the RDS instance).
-- [`hash_application`](./modules/hash_application/)` - the ECS Fargate container definition using the previous ECR and ECS cluster definitions to start the Graph layer, the HASH API and Kratos.
+- [`hash_application`](./modules/hash_application/) - the ECS Fargate container definition using the previous ECR and ECS cluster definitions to start the Graph layer, the HASH API and Kratos.

 **HASH infrastructure diagram**: